 The Brentwood Art Center (BAC) photographs and digitally records students in our studio classes.
 These photos and videos are for non-commercial, educational purposes, including promotion of BAC programs.
 By being present during these activities, you and/or your child consent to the use of your/their appearance and likeness by BAC and its licensees, designees, or assignees, in all media, worldwide, in perpetuity.

 The Friends of the Brentwood Art Center offers a number of scholarships for classes each semester at the Brentwood Art Center for both children and adults, based on need.
-To learn more about our Scholarship Program and to fill out an application, please visit the Scholarships page, or contact the school at (310) 451-5657 or email@example.com.
+To learn more about our Scholarship Program and to fill out an application, please visit the Scholarships page, or contact BAC at (310) 451-5657 or email@example.com.

-The Brentwood Art Center admits students of any race, color, religion, national origin, ancestry, disability, marital status, sex, age, and sexual orientation to all the rights, privileges, programs and activities generally accorded or made available to students at the school.
-It does not discriminate on the basis of any of these characteristics in administration of its educational policies, admission policies, scholarship, and loan programs, and athletic and other school-administered programs.
+The Brentwood Art Center admits students of any race, color, religion, national origin, ancestry, disability, marital status, sex, age, and sexual orientation to all the rights, privileges, programs and activities generally accorded or made available to students at the center.
+It does not discriminate on the basis of any of these characteristics in administration of its educational policies, admission policies, scholarship, and loan programs, and athletic and other programs.

 Our students, staff and faculty include a diverse population, embracing a variety of traditions, and the Brentwood Art Center recognizes the importance of each individual’s beliefs and convictions.
 Due to our policy of non-discrimination, we maintain an academic calendar that includes a limited number of holiday closures.
 We extend our make-up policy to any student who is unable to attend class due to the observance of a religious or cultural holiday, provided we receive 24 hours notice, as we do to any student who provides this notice of an absence for any reason.
 For further information, please review our “Absence and Class Make-up Policy” above.